-The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee

-Note: If the board Chairi mar n is not a member of any of these specified committees, but the board allows the Chairman to p arti icipate in any or all of these committees' meetings, by way of invitation, then the status of this pr acti ice should be a 'Departure'.
-Application : Applied Explanation on : Mr Quah Chek Tin, the Independent Non-Executive Chairman of the application of the Board, is not a member of any of the four Board Committees of practice Paramount, namely, the AC, BRMC, NC and RC.
-He does not and did not • attend any meeting of the four Board Committees since his appointment to the Board to enable independent deliberation by the Board Committees on matters brought for their review.
+The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee n is not a member of any of these specified committees, but the board allows the Chairman to part ticipate in any or all of these committees' meetings, by way of invitation, then the status of this practi ice should be a 'Departure'.
+Application : Applied •• Explanation on : Mr Quah Chek Tin, the Independent Non-Executive Chairman of the application of the Board, is not a member of any of the four Board Committees of practice Paramount, namely, the AC, BRMC, NC and RC.
+He does not and did not P attend any meeting of the four Board Committees since his appointment to the Board to enable independent deliberation by the Board Committees on matters brought for their review.
 This is to ensure there is check and balance as well as objective review by the Board when the same matters are recommended by the Board Committees to the Board for consideration.
-Explanation for : departure Largo companios ses ses uir. d to complete the solumns helpy.
-Non large companies are cross- d to complete the columns below.
+Explanation for : departure Large companies are recitive d to complete the columns below.
+Non-large companies are cross- ' ed to complete the columns below.
 Non-large companies are encouraged to complete the columns bei OW.
-Measure Wicasarc • Timeframe :
+Measure : ivicasure .
+Timeframe :